Admissions

 How do I indicate my preference for the Executive or Global Executive option of the program?

 When submitting an application, you are applying to our Executive MBA Program, not a particular option.
-In the application, we will ask your format preference (EMBA/GEMBA/Both).
+In the application, we will ask for your preference (EMBA/GEMBA/Both).
 This answer is not binding in any way.

-Once admitted students, are offered their choice of formats (EMBA or GEMBA), and then indicate their choice when accepting their offer.
+Admitted students then indicate their choice when accepting their offer.

 Can I apply to Darden if I already have an MBA?